cvxgrp/qcml/README.md

     cd src
     python setup.py install

 After installation, if you have [Nose](http://nose.readthedocs.org) installed, then typing

     nosetests scoop

 should run the simple unit tests.
 These tests are not exhaustive at the moment.
-Although the project name is QCML, this module refers to itself by its old name, `scoop`.
-This unfortunate turn of events will be rectified.

-The only working sample scripts are `qcml.py` and `main.py`.
-The others refer to the old implementation.
+The only working sample scripts are `qcml_example.py` and `main.py`.
+The others refer to an older implementation.
 The `main.py` script takes command line arguments and emits Matlab code used to call ECOS.

 Features